discord-haskell/discord-haskell/README.md

 - Update types JSON, removing strict and unpack
 - Update types JSON to use 'withObject'
 - Update types JSON comments
-- More helpful README (examples, how to depend it this)
+- More helpful README (examples, how to depend it this package)
 - Upload to Hackage
 - Rewrite rate-limiting loop to use a PSQueue for rate limited requests
 - Add the two other auth options besides Bot: Client & Bearer